BSc MSc (Ife), MSc DPhil (Oxon)

 Research interests and bio

 Before coming to Edinburgh, I taught International Relations at the Obafemi Awolowo University, Ile-Ife, Nigeria and African Politics at the University of Leeds, UK.
-My research has focussed primarily on the politics of violent youth in Africa, especially in extractive contexts like the oil rich Niger Delta region of Nigeria.
+My earlier research focussed primarily on the politics of violent youth in Africa, especially in extractive contexts like the oil rich Niger Delta region of Nigeria.
 I have also researched the role of social movements in the forming and sustenance of political authority at the regional level in West Africa.
 Output from these research areas have appeared in the Journal of Modern African Studies, Journal of Contemporary African Studies, Africa Spectrum, Journal of Youth Studies and Extractive Industries and Society among others.
-My article about youth infrastructures of violence in Nigeria's Niger Delta published in the Journal of Modern African Studies was awarded the 'best article published on Africa' prize for 2014 by the African Politics and Conference Group of the African Studies Association at its 54th Annual meeting in San Francisco in December 2015.
-I have received recognition and funding support for various aspects of my research from a wide range of organisations including grants from the Social Science Research Council, the Council for the Development of Social Science Research in Africa (CODESRIA), the Carnegie Corporation of New York, Institute of International Education, scholarship funding from the University of Oxford, and awards from Obafemi Awolowo University, Oxford University and Columbia University's Earth Institute.
-My research activities have also supported short term consultancies with various organisations including Think Tank Initiative, Tana Forum for Security in Africa and Friedrich Erbert Stiftung.
+My article about youth infrastructures of violence in Nigeria's Niger Delta, published in the Journal of Modern African Studies, was awarded the 'best article published on Africa' prize for 2014 by the African Politics and Conference Group of the African Studies Association at its 54th Annual meeting in San Francisco in December 2015.
+I have received recognition and funding support for various aspects of my research from a wide range of organisations including grants from the British Academy/Leverhulme Trust, The Arts and Humanities Research Council (AHRC), Social Science Research Council (SSRC), the Council for the Development of Social Science Research in Africa (CODESRIA), the Carnegie Corporation of New York, Institute of International Education, scholarship funding from the University of Oxford, and awards from Obafemi Awolowo University, Oxford University and Columbia University's Earth Institute.
+My research activities have also supported short term consultancies with various organisations including Think Tank Initiative/IDRC Canada, Tana Forum for Security in Africa and Friedrich Erbert Stiftung.

-I convene the graduate taught course 'Conflict and Peace in Africa', and co-convene the online graduate course 'Analysing Development '.
-I am also the On-course and Admissions Advisor for the PhD in African Studies.
+I convene two graduate courses: 'Conflict and Peace in Africa', and the methodology course 'Research in Africa'.
+I am also the On-course and Admissions Advisor for the PhD in African Studies as well as (from Jan 2022-December 2024) the Convener for the Language Based Area Studies and International Development Pathway for the Scottish Graduate School of Social Sciences.

 Book Reviews Editor, African Affairs (2020-)